PatAltimore/Docs/ContributorGuide/tools-setup.md

 To ensure you are listed correctly as a contributor, you need to configure your user name and email locally in Git.

-1. Launch the Git Bash command prompt.
+1. Launch the Git enabled command prompt.
+For example, on Windows use *Git bash*, on MacOS use *terminal*, on Linux use *bash* shell.

 2. Configure your user name so it matches your name as you set it up in your GitHub profile: